Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Introduction

 where $\conj'$ is the set of conjugacy classes of non-torsion elements in $\G$.

-As $d,d_*$ are left-invariant, the identity map on $\G$ is a quasi-isometry between $d$ and $d_*$.
-Our main result states that the optimal quasi-isometry constants for this map are given by the dilations, which refines \cite[Lem.~3.4]{oregon-reyes.ms}.
-The following is a particular case of a more general result, which we prove as Theorem \ref{thm.Dildistancelike} in Section \ref{sec.optqiconstant}. \begin{theorem} For any $d,d_*\in \calD_\G$ there exists some $C\geq 0$ such that
+The pseudo metrics $d,d_\ast$ are quasi-isometric to each other via the identity map on $\G$.
+Our first result states that the optimal quasi-isometry constants for this map are given by the dilations, which refines \cite[Lem.~3.4]{oregon-reyes.ms}.
+The following is a special case of a more general result which appears as Theorem \ref{thm.Dildistancelike} in Section \ref{sec.optqiconstant}. \begin{theorem} For any $d,d_*\in \calD_\G$ there exists some $C\geq 0$ such that

 for all $x,y\in \G$. \end{theorem} In the inequality above, $(\cdot|\cdot)_{o,d}$ and $(\cdot|\cdot)_{o,d_*}$ denote the corresponding Gromov products for $d$ and $d'$, see Section \ref{sec.hypspacesgroups}.
+Hyperbolicity of $d$ and $d_\ast$ is crucial to obtain the inequality \eqref{eq.dilatta}, and in general this is strictly stronger than the analogous inequality with the distance between two points.
+Indeed, if $d\in \calD_\G$ and $d_\ast$ is an arbitrary pseudometric satisfying \eqref{eq.dilatta} then $d$ must be hyperbolic, see Remark \ref{rmk.hdlfhyp}.
+On the other hand, there are non-hyperbolic left-invariant metrics on $\G$ that are quasi-isometric to word metrics, see e.g.~\cite[Prop.~A.11]{bhm}.

-As an immediate consequence, we get another proof of (weak) marked length spectrum rigidity for pseudo metrics in $\calD_\G$: if $d,d_*\in \calD_\G$ satisfy $\ell_d[x]=\ell_{d_*}[x]$ for all $x\in \G$, then $|d-d_*|\leq C$ for some constant $C\geq 0$.
-We note that our more general theorem, Theorem \ref{thm.Dildistancelike}, can be applied to interesting examples of distance like functions that are not necessarily metrics in $\Dc_\G$.
+As an immediate consequence, we get another proof of (weak) marked length spectrum rigidity for pseudo metrics in $\calD_\G$ \cite[Thm.~4.1]{furman}: if $d,d_*\in \calD_\G$ satisfy $\ell_d[x]=\ell_{d_*}[x]$ for all $x\in \G$, then $|d-d_*|\leq C$ for some constant $C\geq 0$.
+We note that our more general theorem, Theorem \ref{thm.Dildistancelike}, can be applied to interesting examples of distance-like functions that are not necessarily metrics in $\Dc_\G$.
 In Section \ref{sec.Anosov} we apply our Theorem \ref{thm.Dildistancelike} to study growth rate constants associated to Anosov representations.

 The inequality \eqref{eq.dilatta} might seem innocent at first, but it has interesting consequences when it comes to the understanding of the space $\calD_\G$.
 Below we present applications of Theorem \ref{thm.dilatta}.